QubesOS/qubes-doc/en/developers/building/building-archlinux-template.md

 Download qubes-builder git code
 -------------------------------

-Prefer marmarek git repository as it is the most recent one
+Prefer the [marmarek git repository](https://github.com/marmarek/qubes-builder-archlinux) as it is the most recent one.

 Change your builder.conf
 ------------------------